 - Walking Through A Door/Gate

 The training program embraces both purebred and mixed-breed dogs and is fun, rewarding, and useful.
 It encourages owners to have a better and richer relationship with their dogs.
 The program also enhances community awareness of responsible dog ownership and the numerous benefits associated with dog ownership.
+More details on the 12 steps can be found here.

 How Do I Host a Canine Good Neighbour Program in my area?